Cheesemaking leaves you with a little bit of cheese and an incredible amount of whey. What can we do with the leftover whey?

 Caramelize it.
 Seriously.

 Make whey pickles – although I admit to having absolutely awful luck with these.
-Other people swear by adding fresh whey to their pickles, but my fermented pickles do better in salt brine.
+Other people swear by adding fresh whey to their pickles, but I’ve always found that my fermented pickles do better in salt brine.

 Greek delis keep feta cheese fresh by submerging it in whey (with salt, I wonder?).
 I’ve done the same with homemade mozzarella.